cgc/rnd/README.md

 this repo has the code for some random projects and investigations

+[dpt-rp1-chrome-sync](dpt-rp1-chrome-sync) - A Chrome extension to easily sync an opened PDF to your Sony DPT-RP1.

 [Recipe Calculator](recipe-calculator) - A bookmarklet that makes it easy to scale a recipe up or down based on the ingredients you have.
 Install [here](http://carlos.correa.me/rnd/recipe-calculator/).

 [Overleaf-Markdown plugin](overleaf-markdown) - A bookmarklet that adds live-preview for Markdown documents, with support for math via KaTeX.
 Install [here](http://carlos.correa.me/rnd/overleaf-markdown/).